a-AAKASH/Rock-Paper-Scissors-CV/README.md

 ## Create a Rock-Paper-Scissors Game

-<manual_rps.py> file represents the code for the game which can be played without the camera.
-the 'random' module is imported to aid the computer to select between the three options within a function.
+The <manual_rps.py> file represents the code for the game which can be played without the camera. the 'random' module is imported to aid the computer to select between the three options within a function.
 Also, another function to take the input from the user is formulated.
 Again, another function that decides whether the computer or the user has won the game is created.
 Here, an if-elif-else loop is used to come to the decision.